What should we do with cocaine-addicted mothers?

-In light of growing attention to the nation’s opiate-addiction crisis, there is a renewed trend to penalize mothers who give birth to drug-or-alcohol-exposed babies.
-The proximate cause of this is our desire to help babies by banning bad behavior, but I think the ultimate cause is that it’s really easy to hate bad mothers.
+In light of growing attention to the nation’s opiate-addiction crisis, there is a renewed trend to penalize mothers who give birth to drug or alcohol-exposed babies.
+We want to help babies so we must ban bad behavior, but I think the ultimate cause is that it’s really easy to hate bad mothers.

 Life is not easy for a baby born addicted to drugs.
-Any of us who remember the “crack babies” of the ‘80’s recalls the images of miniscule hands, convulsing bodies and ear-piercing screams.
+Any of us who remember the “crack babies” of the ’80s recalls the images of minuscule hands, convulsing bodies, and ear-piercing screams.
 I used to work with foster mothers who specialized in fostering drug-addicted infants.
 The stories I heard were truly horrifying.